Homestuck126/SPO-Verification-edit/README.md

 If `result.isPass()` returns `false`, you can check which data is the error by calling `result.getVerifyReceiptResults()`
 ### Verify by Command Line Interface

-Enter the following command in CLI with your informations
+Enter the following command in CLI with your information

 ```shell
 java -jar spo-verification-program-{VERSION}.jar --proof sample/queryByCO.json --result result.json --infuraProjectId {INFURA_PROJECT_ID}